Latest Isle of Wight Coronavirus figures for tests, deaths and hospitalisations

-According to the Government’s Coronavirus Dashboard this takes the rolling seven-day figure to 488 – dropping to a rate per 100,000 population of 346.10.
+According to the Government’s Coronavirus Dashboard this takes the rolling seven-day figure to 482 – a rate per 100,000 population of 341.84.

 The latest R number for the South East has reduced to 0.7 to 1.0.